opnsense/docs/source/manual/how-tos/carp.rst

    be sure to also add it to your second machine when setting up CARP.

 ..
 Attention::
-    Adding an IP alias to a running CARP system requires some consideration.
+    Adding an IP alias with a VHID attached to a running CARP system requires some consideration.
 Since adding a new IP Alias to an existing VHID on a single machine will invalidate the VHID hash for both sides, both machines will react by switching to the master state, triggering a split-brain scenario.
 To avoid this, CARP must explicitly be disabled on one of the machines before adding the new IP Alias.